You are here

 EDI initiatives at CEPAR are led by the Co-Directors of ED&I, CEPAR Chief Investigators Scientia Professor Kaarin Anstey and Professor Marian Baird AO.
-The Directors are supported by a Centre-wide network focused on supporting and enhancing equity, diversity and inclusion at CEPAR.
+The Co-Directors are supported by a Centre-wide committee focused on supporting and enhancing equity, diversity and inclusion at CEPAR.

-EDI Champions are members of the CEPAR network convened by the Director who volunteer to promote ED&I at their CEPAR node.
+EDI Champions are members of the CEPAR committee convened by the Co-Directors who volunteer to promote ED&I at their CEPAR node.
 EDI Champions make suggestions for improvement to the CEPAR EDI policy and programs, model inclusive behaviour and language, and provide support to CEPAR-affiliated personnel and students regarding EDI matters.

 CEPAR’s EDI Champions are:

 In 2019 CEPAR conducted a survey of CEPAR personnel designed to better understand the experiences of our members.
-A second EDI survey was conducted in 2020.
+A second EDI survey was conducted in 2020, and a third will be conducted in 2022.

 Australian Research Council: Workplace Diversity